Nicole Express

 When I took a look at a modern hanemono pachinko machine, it surprised me that many people thought the pachinko dial control was digital; either you were applying force, or you weren’t and that was it for the amount of control the player has.
 Now, it’s true that pachinko isn’t quite a game of skill, but there is a little bit more gameplay than...

-↑ these items are from RSS.
-Visit the blog itself at https://nicole.express/ to find other articles and to appreciate the author's digital home.
+↑ These items are from RSS.
+Visit the blog itself at https://nicole.express/ to find everything else and to appreciate author's digital home.